BORN TO PERFORM

 In August 2018, Jasmina was one of the headliners at the Pula Jazz Festival in Pula, Croatia, among the likes of Jazz diva Sharon Clark, Vasil Hadzimanov, etc.

-Jasmina has been preparing her debut album of original music and her first single, "You Were Loved," was released in August 2020.
-She plans to release the album in mid-2021.
+Jasmina has been preparing her debut album of original music and her first single and music video, "You Were Loved," was released in 2020, followed by second single "Venus de Milo," as well as the music video.
+She plans to release her album in 2022.

-If you would like to contact Jasmina for booking, collaboration, or to simply say hi, she would love to hear from you!
+If you would like to contact Jasmina for booking, voice lessons (group or private), collaboration, or to simply say hi, she would love to hear from you!